-ssh-keygen -t ed25519 -C "[email protected]"When prompted for file location, press Enter to use the default (~/.ssh/id_ed25519).
+ssh-keygen -t ed25519 -C "[email protected]"When prompted for the file location, press Enter to use the default (~/.ssh/id_ed25519).

 Then add your public key to the remote server:

-ssh-copy-id -i ~/.ssh/id_ed25519 user@remote-hostTest the connection:
+ssh-copy-id -i ~/.ssh/id_ed25519.pub user@remote-hostTest the connection:

-First, understand what key type you're using:
+First, understand what key type you're offering:

-ssh-keygen -l -f ~/.ssh/id_rsaOutput example:
+ssh-keygen -l -f ~/.ssh/id_rsaExample output:

-2048 SHA256:abc123... user@host (RSA)If it says "RSA", you're using the problematic algorithm.
-If it says "ED25519" or "ECDSA", you have a modern key.
+2048 SHA256:abc123... user@host (RSA)If it says (RSA), you're using the key type affected by this error.
+If it says (ED25519) or (ECDSA), you have a modern key and the problem likely lies in the server or client algorithm configuration rather than the key itself.

-ls -la ~/.ssh/If you see id_rsa, id_dsa, or other old algorithms, consider replacing them.
+ls -la ~/.ssh/If you see id_rsa or id_dsa, consider migrating to Ed25519.

 Edit or create ~/.ssh/config: